-- Valid passport - University of Bonn student identification/enrollment/insurance letter - Passport-size photograph (this should be taken in Germany) - Registration confirmation from Residents' Registration Office - Application fee (approximately 110 Euro)
+- Valid passport

+- Bonn student identification

+- Passport-size photograph (this should be taken in Germany)

+- Health insurance confirmation

+- Registration confirmation from Residents' Registration Office

+- Confirmation of enrollment at Bonn

+- Application fee (50 Euro)

 In order for immigration authorities to process your application for an Aufenthaltsgenehmigung, you will need to submit your passport for about seven to ten days, within the first three months after your arrival.
-Do not plan on traveling outside Germany during this time.
+Do not plan on traveling outside Germany during this span of time.